denysdovhan/cv/README.md

 * studying at Chernivtsi National University
 * active opensource participator.

 I like coding, making sites, working in my own open source projects, playing guitar and reading books.
-I have skills to create sites using modern technologies.
+I have skills to create applications using modern technologies.

 ## Contacts